Module 4 • International Monetary Systems

 • Emerging markets: Hard pegs can reduce inflation, but increase crisis risk if reserves/credibility are insufficient.

-No “price prediction” claim: In this module we do scenario logic, not forecasts.
-If gold becomes a stricter anchor globally, demand for reserves could rise, but price depends on credibility, convertibility rules, fiscal behavior, and alternative safe assets.
+No “price prediction” claim: We do scenario logic, not forecasts.
+If gold becomes a stricter anchor globally, demand for reserves could rise, but price depends on convertibility rules, fiscal behavior, and alternative safe assets.

 Interactive: “Regime tradeoff dashboard”

-Pick a regime and see the typical tradeoff profile.
+Pick a regime and see a typical tradeoff profile.

 Regime Lens